rasshofer/cssplexity/README.md

 In case no valid CSS selector is found within the provided CSS code, `false` is returned.

-### cssplexity.tree(selector)

-Accepts a CSS selector and returns its tree (subject and conditions).

-In case no valid CSS selector is provided, `false` is returned.

-### cssplexity.subject(selector)

-Accepts a CSS selector and returns its subject.

-In case no valid CSS selector is provided, `false` is returned.

-### cssplexity.conditions(selector)

-Accepts a CSS selector and returns its conditions.

-In case no valid CSS selector is provided, `false` is returned.

 ## Changelog

 * 0.3.0